 The American bison is the largest mammal in the New World and is an important part of the history of the great North American prairie.
 Up to 6 million of these magnificent animals used to roam from Canada to northern Mexico, but by the end of the 1800’s they were almost wiped out.
 Today bison are confined to forest and grassland reserves and some farms and ranches.
 Bison are fairly curious animals with an acute sense of hearing and smell.
 They are able to withstand extreme temperatures.
 The bison grows thick fur in winter and has actually learned to use its head and hooves to remove snow from the vegetation for food.
 Because it is sometimes difficult to find water to drink during winter, the bison is known to eat snow.

-Status: Near Threatened; only exist in parks, reserves and private ranches
+IUCN Red List Status: Near threatened, population stable; only exist in parks, reserves and private ranches

-Did you know?
-In early 2016, President Barack Obama signed the National Bison Legacy Act which named the North American bison as the United States of America’s National Mammal.
+In 2016, President Barack Obama signed the National Bison Legacy Act which named the North American bison as the United States of America’s national mammal.

 Eloh and Scooby

 Our two bison are very close to one another and stay within close proximity of one another.
 They are usually laid-back with their behavior but sometimes can get anxious if people get too close to them.
 They love to sun-bathe on the Texas yard and some of their favorite enrichment includes playing with fresh dirt mounds, cedar trees and eating browse.
 Scooby was born in 2000 and came from Tri Lake Exotics in 2001; she has one horn up and one horn down.
 Eloh was born in 2007 and came from Cameron Park Zoo in 2009; both of her horns are pointed straight up.